-We annotate for the core event structural distinction not currently covered by UDS, breaking our annotation into three subprotocols.
-For all questions, annotators report confidence in their response to each question on a scale from 1 (not at all confident) to 5 (totally confident).3
+We annotate for the core event structural distinction not currently covered in UDS, breaking our annotation into three subprotocols.
+For all questions, annotators report confidence in their response to each question on a scale from 1 (not at all confident) to 5 (totally confident).

 Event-subevent Annotators are presented with a sentence containing a single highlighted predicate followed by four questions about the internal structure of the event it describes.
-Q1 asks whether the event described by the highlighted predicate has natural subparts.
-Q2 asks whether the event has a natural endpoint.
+Question (1) asks whether the event described by the highlighted predicate has natural subparts.
+Question (2) asks whether the event has a natural endpoint.

-The final questions depend on the response to Q1.
-If an annotator responds that the highlighted predicate refers to an event that has natural parts, they are asked (i) whether the parts are similar to one another and (ii) how long each part lasts on average.
-If an annotator instead responds that the event referred to does not have natural parts, they are asked (i) whether the event is dynamic, and (ii) how long the event lasts.
+The final questions depend on the response to (1).
+If an annotator responds that the highlighted predicate refers to an event that has natural parts, they are asked (i.a) whether the parts are similar to one another and (ii.a) how long each part lasts on average.
+If an annotator instead responds that the event referred to does not have natural parts, they are asked (i.b) whether the event is dynamic, using the same prompt as Govindarajan et al. (2019), and (ii.b) how long the event lasts.